marcus-rk/code_collector/README.md

 - **Exclusion Filters**: Easily configure which files and directories to exclude.
 - **File Output**: Generates a structured text file with the contents of the collected code.
 - **Summary Report**: At the end of the process, a summary is printed that includes the total number of folders, files, lines of code, and the time taken for the collection.
+- **Auto Open & Clean**: Run the command, and it automatically opens the output file for you.
+Once you're done, it will vanish like magic, keeping your workspace tidy without any manual cleanup!

 ---